History of Pakistan: Mughal Empire

 The Akbari Sarai features a monumental gateway that leads to the Tomb of Jahangir.

 In 1526, Babur, a Timurid descendant of Timur and Genghis Khan from Fergana Valley (modern-day Uzbekistan), swept across the Khyber Pass and founded the Mughal Empire, covering parts of modern-day eastern- Afghanistan, much of what is now Pakistan, parts of India and Bangladesh.
 The Mughals were descended from Central Asian Turks (with significant Mongol admixture).

 However, his son and successor Humayun was defeated by Sher Shah Suri of Sasaram, in the year 1540, and Humayun was forced to retreat to Kabul.
-After Sher Shah died, his son Islam Shah Suri became the ruler, on whose death his prime minister, Hemu ascended the throne and ruled North India from Delhi for one month.
+After Sher Shah died, his son Islam Shah Suri became the ruler, on whose death his prime minister, Hemu, ascended the throne and ruled North India from Delhi for one month.
 He was defeated by Emperor Akbar's forces in the Second Battle of Panipat on 6 November 1556.

-Akbar, was both a capable ruler and an early proponent of religious and ethnic tolerance and favoured an early form of multiculturalism.
-For example, he declared "Amari" or non-killing of animals in the holy days of Jainism and rolled back the jizya tax imposed upon non-Islamic mainly Hindu people.
-The Mughal dynasty ruled most of the South Asia by 1600.
+Akbar was both a capable ruler and an early proponent of religious and ethnic tolerance and favored an early form of multiculturalism.
+For example, he declared "Amari" or non-killing of animals in the holy days of Jainism and rolled back the jizya tax imposed upon non-Islamic, mainly Hindu people.
+The Mughal dynasty ruled most of South Asia by 1600.
 The Mughal emperors married local royalty and allied themselves with local maharajas.
-Akbar was succeeded by Jahangir who was succeeded by Shah Jahan.
+Akbar was succeeded by Jahangir, who was succeeded by Shah Jahan.
 Shah Jahan was replaced by Aurangzeb following the Mughal war of succession (1658–1659).

-After the death of Aurangzeb in 1707, different regions of modern Pakistan and India began asserting independence.
-The empire went into a rapid decline and by about 1720 only really controlled a small region around Delhi.
-The emperors continued have lip service paid to them as "Emperor of India" by the other powers in South Asia until the British finally abolished the empire in 1858.
+After the death of Aurangzeb in 1707, the empire went into a rapid decline, as several regional rulers began asserting independence, and by about 1720 only really controlled a small region around Delhi.
+The emperors continued to have lip service paid to them as "Emperor of India" by the other powers in South Asia until the British finally abolished the empire in 1858.

 For a short time in the late 16th century, Lahore was the capital of the empire.
 The architectural legacy of the Mughals includes the Lahore Fort, Wazir Khan Mosque, Shalimar Gardens, Tomb of Jahangir, Tomb of Nur Jahan, Akbari Sarai, Hiran Minar, Shah Jahan Mosque and the Badshahi Mosque.
 The Mughal Empire had a great impact on the culture, cuisine, and architecture of Pakistan.

 18th Century Punjabi Muslim states

 Chattha State (1750–1797)

-The Chatthas under their leader Nur Muhammad Chattha declared independence from Mughal Empire in 1750 and formed the Chattha State.After Pir Muhammad Chattha's death his son Ghulam Muhammad Chattha inherited the Chattha state and the hatred of Sukerchakias.
+The Chatthas under their leader Nur Muhammad Chattha declared independence from Mughal Empire in 1750 and formed the Chattha State.
+After Pir Muhammad Chattha's death his son Ghulam Muhammad Chattha inherited the Chattha state and the hatred of Sukerchakias.
 The rivalry was passed down to Mahan Singh and Ghulam Muhammad Chattha.

-Under his leadership the Chathas gained several successes over the Sikhs,and it at one time looked as if the progress of the Sikh arms had been arrested and their dominion in the Doab annihilated.
+Under his leadership the Chathas gained several successes over the Sikhs, and it at one time looked as if the progress of the Sikh arms had been arrested and their dominion in the Doab annihilated.

 Chattha State was annexed when Jan muhammad Chattha was killed in a siege led by Ranjit Singh when the latter recovered the lost Chattha state with Afghan aid.